 Information for Clinicians

-This guidance is designed to help clinicians understand more about synaesthesia and how it may link to other traits and conditions.
+This guidance is designed to help clinicians understand more about synaesthesia and its related traits and conditions.
 It provides information to help learn about synaesthesia from a clinical context, and how to manage negative outcomes.
-This guidance is suited to the following UK professionals (or their international equivalents):
+This guidance is suited to the following UK professionals (and their international equivalents):

-- SEND-COs, Inclusion Managers, and equivalents (supporting children in schools for well-being and educational differences)
+- SEND-COs, Inclusion Managers (supporting children in schools for well-being and educational differences)

 - Support workers of children with autism